 International Mother Language Day has a different theme each year.
-This year’s theme is “Towards Sustainable Futures Through Multilingual Education.”
+Last year's theme was "Towards Sustainable Futures Through Multilingual Education."
 But what is multilingual education, why is it important?
 And

 is it as important in countries where the majority of people speak English?

 Multilingual education means that students are educated in their mother tongue when they begin school, even if they don't speak the dominant or official language.
 Later on, students who have learned to speak the official language are taught in both languages.

 Multilingual education has a wide range of benefits for both ELL students and the community as a whole.
 Here are 5 ways multilingual education helps ELL students learn.

 Forget what you might have heard about ELL students needing to be taught in English as much and as early as possible.
 Research shows that children learn better when they are taught in their mother tongue at first.
 It's much harder for students to understand what's being taught when they struggle to understand the language of instruction.

 Teaching ELL students in their mother tongue first prevents them from getting behind as they learn a new language.
 In fact, according to UNESCO, "at least six years of mother tongue instruction is needed to reduce learning gaps for minority language speakers."

 Multilingual education increases language capabilities in both the students' first and second languages.

 Of course, students in the US and other English-speaking countries do need to learn English.
 But teaching young ELL students in their native language first actually leads to better English skills later on.